 Although natural gas prices are cheaper then gasoline the prices of both of these fossil fuels are volatile and susceptible to large fluctuation.
 No disrespect to T-Boone Pickens, I do love his TV commercials and his book is inspirational to say the least.

-I continue to wonder why if natural gas is so cheap and plentiful why was my gas heating bill record breaking last year despite a mild winter?
+I wonder why if natural gas is so cheap and plentiful why was my gas heating bill record breaking last year despite a mild winter?
 Fox news also keeps telling me how much natural gas the U.S. is sitting on but they don't explain why infrastructure is not being developed to support CNG.
-Yes its true that every once in a while cng powered vehicles make another run at it.
+Yes it's true every once in a while cng power makes news.

-Municipalities receiving subsidies to build fueling stations and incentives to perform conversions often make the local news because they are feel good stories for people supporting the green agenda.
+Municipalities receiving subsidies to build fueling stations and incentives to perform conversions often make headlines because they are feel good stories for people supporting the green agenda.
 This can make the projects look more popular then they actually are in reality.
 Until hydraulic fracking is proven safe and all citizens believe in it cng powered passenger cars won't gain traction in my opinion.

 In my opinion even companies that get natural gas for cheap do not like running their fleets on this power.
 I worked for a company that serviced a natural gas powered Fleet.
 This is why I became certified in CNG vehicles in the first place.

 The systems where plagued with troubles mainly stemming from water created by pressure differentials.
 Although the tanks are placed in the center of the vehicle and are heavily shielded against impact these systems run at very high pressures and can be dangerous, again this is just my opinion.

 I like the straight up electric car option better.
 Although the public does not seem impressed at the time of this writing.
 Chevrolet agrees with me but the Chevrolet Volt is not selling well in 2012 so far and the cost is high even with the tax credit.
 Undaunted Chevrolet has comited millions more for the next generation 2015 model.
 Also note the volt has a tiny gas engine but for charging the batteries not powering the vehicle.